 Try whale watching from Bodega Head

-Wind surfing and kiteboarding are popular in the waters of Bodega Bay
+Enjoy wind surfing and kiteboarding are popular in the waters of Bodega Bay.

 Enjoy the protected south-facing beach at Doran Regional Park.